Vulvovaginitis - overview

 - Candida and the many other germs that normally live in the vagina keep each other in balance.
 However, sometimes the number of candida increases.
 This leads to a yeast infection.

-- Yeast infections often cause genital itching, a thick white vaginal discharge, and other symptoms.
+- Yeast infections often cause genital itching, a thick white vaginal discharge, rash, and other symptoms.

 The vagina normally contains both healthy bacteria and unhealthy bacteria.
 Bacterial vaginosis (BV) occurs when more unhealthy bacteria than healthy bacteria grow.
-BV may cause a thin, gray vaginal discharge and a fishy odor.
+BV may cause a thin, gray vaginal discharge, pelvic pain, and a fishy odor.

 Chemicals can cause itchy rashes in the genital area.